 Tipping in Iceland

 There is a lot of contradictory advice about tipping in Iceland out there on the web.
 Tipping is not common in Icelandic culture.
 Typically workers in Iceland are paid a livable wage and a small gratuity fee is included on your bill.
-While this tends to add to Iceland’s expensive reputation, people are not surviving on tips like in much of North America’s service industries.
+While this tends to add to the already high prices in Iceland, people are not surviving on tips like in much of North America’s service industries.

 Is Tipping Expected in Iceland?

 No, tipping in Iceland is not expected, at least not by the common Icelander.
-Tips, as always, are always appreciated when great service or attention to detail is noticed.
-Workers who deal with tourists full time may have become used to tips but still dont seem to expect them.
+Tips, as always, are appreciated in the establishments that allow them when great service or attention to detail is noticed.
+Workers who deal with tourists full time may have become accustomed to tips but still dont seem to expect them.
 In fact, in my experience the Icelanders I tipped were quite bashful.
 Simply do as the locals do and you’ll be fine!

 Is it an Insult to Tip in Iceland?